5 Important Things to Know About Creating a Living Will Arizona

 A living will is also known as an advance directive.
 The living will make clear details like the use of feeding tubes, your wishes for resuscitation, if you want to be on life support or not, and procedures that can prolong your life (life sustaining treatment).
 It will give clear guidance about your medical care and which medical treatment you want to be subject to.

 All your wishes related to an end of life emergency should get listed.
 During a challenging time, your family will have comfort knowing your wishes are being met.
 This reduces the risk of your family becoming divided on certain measures as well.
 Having what we call a life care planning will reduce the burden on your loved ones.
+It is important to talk to your healthcare team, family, and friends about your living will to ensure everyone is informed and understands your wishes.
+Openly talking about your preferences helps prevent confusion and ensures your loved ones and friends are aligned with your end-of-life decisions.
 Living wills play a crucial role in making end of life decisions.

 2. Limit the Emotional Burden on your loved one